PNCA Announces To Continue Drawing Painting Classes - UrduPoint

 Adding she said professional issues were addressed throughout the curriculum, and include instruction in writing, studio management, portfolio development, galleries and exhibitions, and public presentation.

-"Our faculty of professional artists is dedicated to support youth to acquire and hone their artistic skills through rigorous practice,she said."\395
+"Our faculty of professional artists is dedicated to support youth to acquire and hone their artistic skills through rigorous practice,she said." \395 \778